Purpose, Scope and Users

 Response to Personal Data Breach Incidents

-When the Company learns of a suspected or actual personal data breach, Data Protection Officer must perform an internal investigation and take appropriate remedial measures in a timely manner.
+When the Company learns of a suspected or actual personal data breach, the Responsible for the Protection of Personal Data must perform an internal investigation and take appropriate remedial measures in a timely manner.
 Where there is any risk to the rights and freedoms of data subjects, the Company must notify the relevant data protection authorities without undue delay and, when possible, within 72 hours.

 Audit and Accountability

-The Data Protection Officer is responsible for auditing how well business departments implement this Policy.
+The Responsible for the Protection of Personal Data is responsible for auditing how well business departments implement this Policy.

 Any employee who violates this Policy will be subject to disciplinary action and the employee may also be subject to civil or criminal liabilities if his or her conduct violates laws or regulations.